emcruise/htb-kali-docker/README.md

 # htb-kali-docker

-The goal is to make the classic Kali-Linux docker container work with openvpn on MacOS, Linux and Windows, for an easy to use docker container to play hack-the-box.
+The classic Kali-Linux docker container, working with open-vpn, for an easy to use docker container to play hack-the-box.

 ## Linux